Hay on a Dairy Farm

 Even more detail on bovine digestion

-Cowspit does not have digestion enzymes in it, but it does have enough buffering agents to keep the
+Cowspit does not have digestion enzymes in it, but it does have enough buffering agents to keep the rumen at a neutral pH.

 Cows produce about 120 pounds of saliva per day.
 If you have ever eaten